[Commands used were against VirtualBox version 4…]

 Adding shared folders without a VirtualBox GUI is done like this, “vbox_name” is the name of your virtual machine, “–name install” is the name of the vboxsf name in the guest, “–hostpath /install” is the folder on your host system.

-On guest automounted to ‘/media/sf_install’, otherwise mount (again) with:
+On the guest it’s automounted to ‘/media/sf_install’, otherwise mount (again) with:

 [guest] # mount -t vboxsf install /mnt/install